kubermatic/machine-controller/docs/network-restrictions.md

 - HTTPS_PROXY
 - NO_PROXY (Will always be set to `localhost,127.0.0.1`)

+Additionally, the proxy will be configured as `--insecure-registry` on the Docker daemon.

 # Using a custom image registry

 If docker/OCI images can only be accessed using a dedicated registry, you can let the machine-controller configure all new nodes to use a own registry.